vatpac-technology/sops/docs/terminal/nowra.md

     <span class="hotline">**WOL** -> **NW TCU**</span>: "R420F released to you F125 to F300"
     <span class="hotline">**NW TCU** -> **WOL**</span>: "R420F released F125 to F300"

-As per [Coordination](#enroute), with R420F active, all transiting aircraft will be coordinated by BIK(WOL).
+As per [Coordination](#enroute), with R420F active, all transiting aircraft will be coordinated by WOL.
 Where possible, facilitate the transit of these aircraft.
-In exceptional circumstances where the level of military aircraft movements prohibit transiting civil aircraft, inform BIK(WOL) that no transiting aircraft can be accommodated, and that they will need to be rerouted to remain clear of the TCU.
+In exceptional circumstances where the level of military aircraft movements prohibit transiting civil aircraft, inform WOL that no transiting aircraft can be accommodated, and that they will need to be rerouted to remain clear of the TCU.

 !!! important
     Activating R420F increases the workload of the overlying enroute controller by altering the airspace normally available to them for civil aircraft.
 Only activate this airspace if operationally necessary, primarily for preplanned military exercises.